amitova/brands/README.md

 Live Brand Search
 - input search with visual feedback.
-- filters brands by name with minimum rating logic (shows the brands with rating bigger or equal to 4, configurated in .ENV).
+- Filters brands by name with a minimum rating logic (shows brands with a rating of 4 or higher,  configured in .ENV).

 Full API Support
 - CRUD operations for brands.